tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/AWS/basic-aws.md

 Automating your infrastructure is also possible by writing your own source code with the help of the CLI or the SDKs.
 Doing so, however, requires you to resolve dependencies, to make sure you are able to update different versions of your infrastructure, and to handle errors yourself.
 As you will see in chapter 4, using a blueprint and an Infrastructure-as-Code tool solves these challenges for you.

+## Networking on AWS

+Creating virtual networks allows you to build closed and secure network environments on AWS and to connect these networks with your home or corporate network.

+Learn how to secure your system with a virtual private network and firewalls.

 ## AWS Account

 You can attach multiple users to an account if multiple people need access to it; by default, your account will have one **root user**.